GridPlus/lattice-connect-v2/README.md

 ### System Requirements

-Besides the runtime requirements, as a proxy server, the system resources as trivial.
+Besides the runtime requirements, the system resources for the proxy server are trivial.
 It will work on any system which can run Node v14+, or Docker.

 The server has been tested on: